 Being fragile, the membrane is sandwiched with other fabrics in 2, 2.5 and 3 layer construction.
 The 2 layer protects the PU film using a hanging liner, whereas the 2.5 construction incorporates a ‘dry touch’ texture that lifts the coating from the skin giving the fabric better longevity and comfort.
 HyVent 3-layer construction is similar to that of Gore Tex only that the latter utilizes ePTFE synthetics rather than a PU film.

 Moisture transportation is by molecular wicking process.
 This can be thought of as capillarity or water flowing across step stones.
 The liquid molecules are adsorbed to the hydrophilic material surface first and then onto the next molecule in the series.
 The wicking process continues through the entire thickness of the material.
+See our tips on how to choose the best Gore-Tex ponchos to give you more choices and options.

 This creative technology perform best in snow, mountainous conditions and in rain making it ideal for mountain trekking in harsh winter conditions, skiing, snowshoeing, snowmobiling etc.